sreerammakam/GetCleanData-PeerAssignment2/README.md

+## Peer Assignment2
-## Peer Assignment2, reading Train and Test datasets and merging into one file with the required measures – std and mean.
+ Reading Train and Test datasets and merging into one file with the required measures – std and mean.

+# Step1
-# Step1, selecting the two colums with stg and mean into a new data frame
- Using feature.txt file to get the names and subset to features having mean or std in their names
+ Selecting the two colums with stg and mean into a new data frame Using feature.txt file to get the names and subset to features having mean or std in their names

+# Step2
-# Step2, read train and test folders having X axis files
+ Read train and test folders having X axis files
  Get the train and test feature sets and subset only the desired features

+# Step3
-# Step3, merging the two datasets into 1 using rbind function
+ Merging the two datasets into 1 using rbind function

 # Step4
  Attach column names to merged dataset